RaijmakersH/az900-labs/Instructions/Walkthroughs/17-Create an Azure Policy.md

 Congratulations!
 You have created an Azure Policy to restrict deployment of Azure resources to a particular datacenter.

-**Note**: To avoid additional costs, you can remove this resource group.
+**Note**: To avoid additional costs, you can optionally remove this resource group.
 Search for resource groups, click your resource group, and then click **Delete resource group**.
 Verify the name of the resource group and then click **Delete**.
 Monitor the **Notifications** to see how the delete is proceeding.